snarkfoldcode123/SnarkFold/README.md

 # SnarkFold

 SnarkFold is a novel SNARK-proof aggregation scheme based on the folding scheme proposed in [Nova](https://par.nsf.gov/servlets/purl/10440508).
 It offers constant aggregated proof size and constant verification time.
 SnarkFold adopts incrementally verifiable computation (IVC) for proof aggregation.
+This repository presents primitive results on simulating Groth16 proof aggregation using Nova's codebase.

 # Tests